Military

 The flight-navigation complex of the helicopter allows to conduct an automatically controlled flight of the helicopter according to the pre-set route, a landing of the helicopter on deck a ship and an unloading of the ship without the stoppage of the latter, an autonomous hovering of the helicopter over the pre-determined point, and together with the radar “Osminog”, leading out of the helicopter into the point of the flight pre-set by the pilot.

-The helicopter is fitted with the inflatable ballonnet system which ensures the floatage of the helicopter in case of its emergency landing on the water surface.
+An inflatable ballonnet system ensures the floatage of the helicopter in case of its emergency landing on the water surface.
 The blade folding mechanism allows to considerably diminish the overall dimensions of the helicopter at its storage in the hangars of the ships and aerodromes.